Review of Adorablins, a cute goblin-themed tabletop RPG that fits in a tin!

 The game is very imagination-forward and asks questions to the players, so it naturally trended towards my kid’s interests to create a setting that really clicked.

 Your character is a cute little goblin!
 The tin comes with a whole bunch of character cards that you can pick from, so you have a variety of choices without worrying about walking your kids through character creation.
-My kid immediately wanted to play as the goblin (who kiddo named Dipping Sauce, or “Dipper” for short) with the colander hat and the actual meat shield.
+My kid immediately wanted to play as the goblin (who my kid named Dipping Sauce, or “Dipper” for short) with the colander hat and the actual meat shield.

 The stats for your goblin are on your card already along with some abilities on the back of the card that are unique to each character and give your team a boost.
 You also get an adorable companion to tag along with you and give you a boost when you need it!